wp-plugins/json-api/readme.txt

 * `exclude` - Specifies which post data fields to exclude.
 Expects a comma-separated list of post fields.
 * `custom_fields` - Includes values from posts' Custom Fields.
 Expects a comma-separated list of custom field keys.
 * `author_meta` - Includes additional author metadata.
 Should be a comma-separated list of metadata fields.
+* `count` - Controls the number of posts to include (defaults to the number specified by WordPress)

 __About `include`/`exclude` arguments__
 By default you get all values included with each post object.
 Specify a list of `include` values will cause the post object to filter out the values absent from the list.
 Specifying `exclude` causes post objects to include all values except the fields you list.
 For example, the query `exclude=comments` includes everything *except* the comments.